 Additional small parcel acquisitions were expected to be added to the total as utility downguys and other utility relocation needs are identified as the project progresses.
 In December 2017, PLTC initially submitted a list of approximately 280 such utility relocation-related parcels and subsequently added to that list.
 MTA has resolved that it will acquire these properties, rather than executing amendments to the utility agreement to have the utility companies perform this function.
 MTA's ability to perform appraisals in-house for these parcels or to waive appraisals for low value, uncomplicated parcels is expediting the process somewhat.
 MTA continues to review such requests for additional properties from PLTC to eliminate the need wherever possible.
-As of November 7, 2018, the request has been reduced to approximately 168 parcels.
-Of these, 52 are public property and will be acquired by agreement and 116 are private acquisitions.
+As of February 6, 2019, the list of additional acquisitions includes 164 parcels in negotiation.
+Of these, 52 are public property and will be acquired by agreement and 112 are private acquisitions.
+Another 29 private acquisitions are on the list but are under evaluation for elimination.
 Also, most of the additional private parcels affect property already acquired or currently in the acquisition process.
 MTA is separately tracking the additional parcels (approximately 98% are for utility relocations) in its right of way tracking system to best manage changes to parcels already acquired or in the process of acquisition.
-As of November, 2018, 27 of these additional 116 private properties are in MTA possession through rights of entry and/or options.
-Eighteen of the properties are in process for condemnation. (b) (5)
+As of February 6, 2019, 100 of these additional 112 private properties and all 52 of the public properties are in MTA possession through rights of entry and/or options.
+49 of the properties are in process for condemnation.
+The MTA and PLTC cost responsibility for each parcel has not yet been worked out, with the immediate effort being on expediting the acquisitions so as to not impact construction.

-The Purple Line Project will require a total of 157 relocations, of which 57 are residential and 100 are businesses.
-Through November 7, 2018, 156 move outs have been completed.
+The Purple Line Project will require a total of 172 relocations, of which 57 are residential and 115 are businesses.
+Through February 6, 2019, all 172 move outs have been completed.
 The Post Office, which was the last remaining tenant in the Spring Center Shopping Center signed a lease and relocated to the Silver Spring Library building in August 2018 for at least the short term until its final location is decided and ready.
 The project is responsible for up to 10 month's rent at the new location.
 If the Post Office decides to not make this its permanent location, the Purple Line project will be responsible for a second and final relocation.